 Instructor of Violin & Piano

-After instructing a variety of violin classes at the Klamath Symphony Summer String Camp for a few consecutive summers, Ms. Reed went on to direct the entire camp in 2013, and quickly developed a deep passion for teaching.
-She gained most of her experience assistant teaching in orchestra classrooms of 5 th -12 th graders, while teaching small ensembles and private lessons to students outside of school.
+Ms. Reed began receiving requests to teach private lessons in Klamath Falls in 2011, and started gaining experience assistant teaching in orchestra classrooms throughout the Klamath Falls City Schools District.
+After instructing a variety of violin classes at the Klamath Symphony Summer String Camp for three consecutive summers, Ms. Reed went on to direct the entire camp in 2013, and quickly developed a deep passion for teaching.

 Above all else, Ms. Reed believes in exploring the range and power of the violin, and strives to understand each student’s individual strengths and struggles with this instrument.
 In her lessons she prioritizes helping each student develop a personal sense of musicality through exposure to a generous variety of styles and sounds.
 Ms. Reed intends to inspire dedication through meaningful practice, helping students establish essential technical foundations, a well-rounded understanding of musical concepts, and a passion to reach new goals each week, month, and year!